-- Each pixel at level l contains the local average of the neighborhood of the corresponding pixel at previous level l-1 of the Gaussian pyramid. - In such a pyramid, a coarse level, l, representation predicts the appearance of the immediate finer level, l-1. - One can use an upsampling operation to reconstruct the immediate finer level l-1 from the coarse level l.
+- Each pixel at level l contains the local weighted average of the neighborhood of the corresponding pixel at previous level l-1 of the Gaussian pyramid. - In such a pyramid, a coarse level, l, representation predicts the appearance of the immediate finer level, l-1. - One can use an upsampling (EXPAND) operation to reconstruct an approximation of the immediate finer level l-1 from the coarse level l.